-This report is produced to provide information about the Dallas water system including source water, the levels of detected contaminants and compliance with drinking water rules.
+This report is produced to provide information about the City of Dallas water system including source water, the levels of detected contaminants and compliance with drinking water rules.
 This report is also produced in order to answer your water quality questions.
-Dallas Water Utilities (DWU) is a "Superior" Rated Water System, the highest rating of the Texas Commission on Environmental Quality (TCEQ).
-Dallas' water meets or exceeds all State and Federal requirements for water quality, and is safe to drink.
-If you need more information, please call Dallas' 311 Information Line.
+The City of Dallas Water Utilities (DWU) is a "Superior" Rated Water System, the highest rating awarded by the Texas Commission on Environmental Quality (TCEQ).
+DWU's water meets or exceeds all state and federal requirements for water quality, and is safe to drink.
+If you need more information, please call the City of Dallas 311 Information Line.

-All drinking water may contain contaminants.
+All drinking water may contain contaminants

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the U.S. EPA's Safe Drinking Water Hotline (800-426-4791).
-In order to ensure that tap water is safe to drink, U.S. EPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
-U.S. Food and Drug Administration, which provides the same protection for public health, prescribes regulations that establish limits for contaminants in bottled water.
+More information about contaminants and potential health effects can be obtained by calling the U.S. Environmental Protection Agency (EPA) Safe Drinking Water Hotline (1-800-426-4791).

+In order to ensure that tap water is safe to drink, the U.S. EPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
+The U.S. Food and Drug Administration regulations establish limits for contaminants in bottled water that must provide the same protection for public health.